Skip to Content

 When you think Wynn, you think upscale, and the Buffet at Wynn is no exception.

-Open daily for breakfast, brunch, and dinner, I’d strongly suggest making reservations to expedite your visit.
+Open daily for breakfast, brunch, and dinner, I suggest you reserve priority seating to limit your wait.

 Seating at Wynn's buffet with a glass ceiling and colorful floral decor